 What is political science?

-Political science is a broad term used to refer to the study of government at the local, state, and federal level.
+Political science is a broad term used to refer to the social science study of government at the local, state, and federal level.
 Political science is never focused on one particular type of institution, but will cover topics to provide a broader understanding of politics.
 Since political science is far-reaching, it does feature numerous sub-topics.
-Political theory, analytics, policymaking, and international relations all fall under the political science umbrella.
+Political theory, comparative politics, analytics, policymaking, and international relations all fall under the political science umbrella.

 What is political science about?